freakmaxi/kertish-dfs/manager-node/README.md

 ##### Possible Status Codes
 - `404`: Not found
 - `500`: Operational failures
-- `503`: Not available to complete the operation (Frozen or Paralysed cluster/node)
+- `503`: Not available to complete the operation (Readonly, Offline or Paralysed cluster/node)
 - `200`: Successful

 All failed responses comes with error json.
 Ex: